Chuphay/m_learning/readme.md

-These are my notes for the machine learning course on corsera taught by Andrew Ng of Stanford
+These are my notes for the machine learning course on coursera.org taught by Andrew Ng of Stanford